tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

-This is the artifact accompanying the conditionally accepted PLDI'25 paper **Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses**.
+This is the artifact accompanying the conditionally accepted PLDI'25 paper **Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses** by F. Stemmler, M. Schwarz, J. Erhard, S. Tilscher, and H. Seidl.

 **The system called `WizWoz` in the paper for double-blind review is in fact [Goblint](https://goblint.in.tum.de).**